 Benefit Plan Sponsors generally assume that the responsibility of health and dental claims will be taken on by their insurance providers in exchange for paying a premium.
-Upon closer review of the average group health benefits policy for small to mid-size businesses, only 65% of the overall premiums are ear marked to be paid out for eligible claims.
-The remaining portions are used to pay administrative cost, unforeseen risks, commissions and insurance carrier profits.
+Upon closer review of the average group health benefits policy for small to mid-size businesses, only 65% of the overall premiums are earmarked to be paid out for eligible claims.
+The remaining portions are used to pay an administrative costs, unforeseen risks, commissions, and insurance carrier profits.

 To illustrate the savings from the ASO model with stop-loss insurance, we will use a 10 employee company.
 The total health claims for the previous 12 months were $9,000 and the total dental claims were $7,000.